The definitive guide to fax (2017)

-Fax evolved from an 1840s invention synchronizing the timing mechanism of two clocks into the business powerhouse of the 1980s and 1990s.
+Evolved from an 1840s invention synchronizing the timing mechanism of two clocks into the business powerhouse of the 1980s and 1990s, fax has been a driving force in communication for over a century.
 Since then, it’s changed again to integrate with the internet and email systems.

 On this page